yuyaamano23/yuyaamano23/README.md

 ### About Me 👋

-I want to create a world where everyone is excited！
+Dream:I want to create products that will make people's lives better with my own hands.<br>
+Address:Shizuoka in Japan<br>
+Age:23<br>
+Occupation:Shizuoka university<br>
+Interest/Hobb:Playing the guitar, Mahjong, Watching NBA<br>

 **✨✨Things I want to do in 2021✨✨**<br>